Kaluga (fish)

 The kaluga has been hunted to near extinction for its valuable roe.
 Despite constant anti-poaching patrols, poachers still continue to catch the fish.
-In Russia, illegally fishing for kaluga anywhere in the Amur River is felony punishable by law.
+In Russia, illegally fishing for kaluga anywhere on the Amur River is a felony punishable by law.
 However, kalugas are known to have an aggressive nature, and instances of them toppling fishing boats and drowning fishermen have been reported, although no concrete evidence exists of them assaulting or hunting people.

+Taxonomy

+Prior to 2025, it was placed in the genus Huso due to a perceived physical similarities to the beluga.
+However, this placement was long known to be paraphyletic.
+In 2025, it was moved to the revived genus Sinosturio.